 In 1996 he became scientist in charge of the ID28 beamline project (Inelastic scattering II), and in 2013 he took over the responsibility of Upgrade beamline ID20 (UPBL6).
 He served as Deputy Group Head of the High Resolution and Resonance Scattering Group from 2002 to 2009, and as Group Head of the Dynamics and Extreme Conditions Group from 2009 to 2015.

-Since June 2015 he is Head of the Instrumentation Services and Development Division, in charge of the ESRF’s instrumentation programme encompassing optics, detectors, mechanics, electronics, and software and control.
+From 2015 to 2019 he was the Head of the Instrumentation Services and Development Division, in charge of the ESRF’s instrumentation programme encompassing optics, detectors, mechanics, electronics, and software and control.